srse369/saisongs/docs/FEATURES.md

 ## Mobile Experience

-Song Studio is fully responsive and works on mobile devices.
+Sai Songs is fully responsive and works on mobile devices.

 ### Mobile Features